AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds a new module detail by entering the command.
-2. Contact nUS adds and displays a newly added module detail to the user. <br>
+2.  coNtactUS adds and displays a newly added module detail to the user. <br>

     Use case ends.

 **Extensions**

-* 1a.
-Contact nUS detects an incorrect format of an attribute(s)
+* 1a. coNtactUS detects an incorrect format of an attribute(s)

-    * 1a1.
-Contact nUS shows an error message.
+    * 1a1. coNtactUS shows an error message.

     * 1a2.
 User enters the information again.